bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 In the columns you'll see: (1) the genus ("feature"), (2) the metadata variable being tested ("metadata"), (3) for categorical features, the specific feature level for which the coefficient and significance of association is being reported ("value"), (4) the model effect size/coefficient value ("coef"), (5) the standard error from the model ("stderr"), (6) the number of samples used in the model for these association values ("N"), (7) the number of samples in which this feature is non-zero ("N.not.0"), (8) the nominal significance of this association ("pval"), and (9) the corrected significance  with p.adjust of this association ("qval").

 You'll see that by default, MaAsLin2 reports any features with q-value <= 0.25 as being significant.

+**Question 4**: How many taxa does MaAsLin2 say are significantly differentially abundant?

 ## 4.5 Run ANCOM2